If the printer's lights come on or flash, check the explanations listed below.

 If you have just installed a new cartridge, it may be incompatible with the printer or incorrectly installed.
 Reinstall it or replace it with the correct cartridge, as described in Replacing an Ink Cartridge.

-power light and red
+Green power light and red ink light are on

 An ink cartridge is not installed correctly.
 Reinstall it as described in Replacing an Ink Cartridge.

-paper light and red
+Red paper light and red ink light flash

 Paper may be blocking movement of the print head.
 Turn off the printer, then open the cover and remove any jammed paper or other foreign objects.
 Turn the printer back on again.
 If the lights are still on, contact your dealer or Epson as described in Where To Get Help.

-power light is off and red
+Green power light is off and red paper light and red ink light are flashing

 The printer may have an internal error.
 Turn off the printer, wait a few seconds, and turn it on again.
 If the lights are still flashing, contact your dealer or Epson as described in Where To Get Help.